 The committee is involved in strategy development, policy review, planning and design and community engagement planning around complex issues affecting Melbourne’s parks, gardens and urban landscapes.
 These issues include climate change, urban expansion, water shortage and increased use.

 The Parks and Gardens Advisory Committee was established in 2009.
-Over 12 years the Committee has assisted Council with advice on a range of issues involved in planning for and management of its parks, gardens and urban landscapes.
+The Committee has assisted Council for over 14 years with advice on a range of issues involved in planning for and management of its parks, gardens and urban landscapes.
+The Committee comprises a mix of community and technical expertise.

 The Committee meets four (4) times per year, with meetings held after business hours and usually at Melbourne Town Hall.